Last updated October 12, 2022.

 The Mini Mental State Examination (MMSE) is the most commonly used test for complaints of memory loss or when a diagnosis of dementia is being considered.

-The test is typically administered by a health care professional, but the Heart and Stroke Foundation of Canada provides the actual MMSE test as a PDF so you can take it at home.
+The test is typically administered by a health care professional, but the Hartford Institute for Geriatric Nursing provides the actual MMSE test as a PDF so you can take it at home.

 3. Six-Item Cognitive Impairment Test (6CIT)